tldr-pages/tldr/pages/osx/yabai.md

 # yabai

-> A tiling window manager for macOS based on binary space partitioning
+> A tiling window manager for macOS based on binary space partitioning.
 > More information: <https://github.com/koekeishiya/yabai>.

 - Set the layout to bsp: